Jettova vs Wanderlog: Which Group Trip Planner Should You Actually Use?

 **The honest verdict.** Jettova is the more end-to-end product but doesn't try to be the best at every post-booking organization feature.
 Wanderlog is the better organizer but doesn't try to help you decide or book.
 For most group trips, the answer is to use Jettova from 'we should plan a trip' through 'we've all booked our flights', then optionally switch to Wanderlog for the trip-during-trip experience if your group wants polished mobile itinerary management.
 Many groups find Jettova's built-in itinerary view sufficient for the trip itself.

 **Pricing notes.** Both tools are free to use for the core features.
 Wanderlog has a Pro tier with offline maps, unlimited trips, and collaborative permissions.
-Jettova is free; booking-revenue is built into the flight and hotel markup ($2-5 per leg / $5 per room) which is transparent on the booking page.
+Jettova is free; revenue comes from affiliate commissions when you book through its partner links, at no extra cost to you — the prices are the same ones the providers show.
 Neither tool has a meaningful paywall on collaborative or core features.

 If you genuinely don't know which to pick: start a Jettova room.
 If the group needs more organizational depth after booking, layer in Wanderlog.
 The two tools coexist comfortably and the cost of trying both is zero.